Accurate and up-to-date details of the names and numbers of streets and properties is essential so that:

 |Naming of new block of flats/building||£200 + £10 per property|

 |New postal address for an individual property, annexe or change/addition of a house name||£100|

 |Change to new addresses due to the development changing after the schedule has been issued||£15|

 |Research archive for address history||£100|

 |Renaming of an existing street||£200 + £5 per property|

 Apply online for street name and numbering

-- When applying for new streets and naming and numbering of new properties you will need your planning application number
+- Developers: Planning application number, if applying for new streets and naming and numbering of new properties

-- An uploadable map/plan of new roads in relation to existing highways showing the footprint and property boundary will need in relation to the existing highway and primary access from the highway clearly marked
+- Developers: A map or plan of new roads in relation to existing highways.
+This should show the footprint and property boundary will need in relation to the existing highway and primary access from the highway clearly marked